schell/tymigrawr/DEVLOG.md

 Now down to the meat of problem.
 Lazy migrations are conceptually hard because a type may have any key (maybe even autoincrementing).
-It's hard to know ahead of time what the key field is without filtering a map of the fields.
+It's hard to know ahead of time what the key field is without filtering a map of `CrudFields`.
 This makes migrating all at once attractive, because you could just select everything and not worry about the keys.
 But then you're not gaining anything!
 In general autoincrementing primary keys mess up this pattern because there are multiple